Skip to main content Skip to footer

 V. Return of Title IV Funds: Official or Unofficial Total Withdrawal from Classes

-If you receive federal Title IV financial aid and totally withdraw from all classes before 60% of the semester is complete, federal regulations require SVSU to calculate the amount of federal financial aid you did not "earn" and return these funds to the federal government.
+If you receive federal Title IV financial aid and totally withdraw from all classes, federal regulations require SVSU to calculate the amount of federal financial aid you did not "earn" and return these funds to the federal government.
 This is called the Return of Title IV Funds (R2T4) calculation.
-You are deemed to have "earned" the aid for the period of the semester you have attended.
+If you attended classes past the 60% timeframe of the semester you are usually deemed to have "earned" the aid for the period of the semester you have attended.
 Federal Title IV aid includes Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Iraq & Afghanistan Service Grants, TEACH Grant, Federal Direct Loans (subsidized or unsubsidized), and Federal Direct PLUS Loans.
-In most cases of complete withdrawal from classes, the student will owe a balance of financial aid funds to SVSU, the federal government, or both.
+In most cases of earlier withdrawal from classes, the student will owe a balance of financial aid funds to SVSU, the federal government, or both.

 The amount of funds that is "unearned" and to be returned to the federal government is determined by a federal calculation.
 The calculation must be done within 30 days of the determination of the withdrawal, and SVSU must return the "unearned" funds to the federal government within 45 days.
-The calculation uses the total number of calendar days a student has attended divided by the total number of days in the semester (not including scheduled breaks of five or more days) to determine the percent of the semester the student has attended.
+The calculation uses the total number of calendar days a student has attended divided by the total number of days in the semester (not including scheduled breaks of five or more days) to determine the percentage of the semester the student has attended.
 If it is determined that the student has attended 30% of the semester, the student has then earned 30% of his/her federal aid that was disbursed.
 Any unearned aid will be returned to the federal government.
 When the school returns the aid, this creates a deficit on the student's account at SVSU.
 If the student does not have any credit balance on his/her account, this will become a balance owing to SVSU.
-Any balance owing will prohibit a student from registering for future semesters and from making changes to their current schedule.
+Any balance owing will prohibit a student from registering for future semesters.

 If you receive (or SVSU or parent receive on your behalf) excess Title IV program funds that must be returned, SVSU must return a portion of the excess equal to the lesser of: